envision-mods/portal/ep_source/EnvisionPortal/DataMapperInterface.php.md

     - [deleteMany](#deletemany)
     - [deleteAll](#deleteall)

-## Introduction
+### 📝 Introduction

-The `DataMapperInterface` defines the interface for data mappers that are responsible for mapping entities to and from a database.
+`DataMapperInterface` is a contract that defines a set of methods for interacting with a database.
+It provides a common interface for accessing and manipulating data in a database-agnostic manner.
+This interface is used by the `EntityMapper` class to perform CRUD operations on entities.

-## Methods
+### 🧰 Methods

 ### fetchBy